 Day 6 - Traveling to Parnu by Private Transfer

 The most relaxed way to get to Parnu is with a private transfer.
-Your driver will pick you up at your accommodations based on the time of your choosing, and drive you your accommodations at the other end.
-This is a direct non-guided transfer, but for an additional fee, you can make stops along the way.
+Our driver will pick you up at your accommodation based on the time of your choosing.
+You'll have door-to-door service from Kuressaare to Parnu.
+The journey takes about 4 hours, including a 30 minute ferry ride to Saaremaa.

 1 Night in Parnu